1.1 This directive takes effect on May 6, 2014.

 Ottawa, Ontario K1A 0R5

 In addition to requiring the registration and publication of personal information banks (PIBs) in Info Source, subsections 71(3) and (4) of the Act require that the President approve each new PIB or each substantial modification to or termination of an existing PIB submitted by the government institutions defined as departments under section 2 of the FAA.

 Unless the President has delegated this approval to the head of the department, pursuant to subsection 71(6) of the Act, the head or delegate responsible under section 10 of the Act is responsible for the following:

 Under paragraph 8(2)(e)of the Act, personal information may be disclosed to an investigative body specified in the Regulations, upon written request of that body, for the purpose of enforcing any Canadian or provincial law or carrying out a lawful investigation.
 This provision does not grant investigative bodies a right of access to personal information.
 It leaves the disclosure decision to the discretion of the institution that has control of the information once the relevant criteria have been satisfied.

 Requests made under paragraph 8(2)(e) of the Act are to be in writing and are to contain the following:

 All copies of such requests received by an institution are to be retained.

 A separate PIB is maintained for all records of disclosure to federal investigative bodies, including copies of the information that was disclosed to the requester.
-Pursuant to subsection 8(4) of the Privacy Act and section 7 of the Privacy Regulations, information contained in this PIB must be retained for a minimum of two years and must be made available to the Privacy Commissioner on request.
+Pursuant to subsection 8(4) of the Act and section 7 of the Regulations, information contained in this PIB must be retained for a minimum of two years and must be made available to the Privacy Commissioner on request.